Montana governor OKs bills investing $400M in infrastructure

 The bills include money to repair or replace 14 bridges and 51 water, wastewater and sewer projects.
 Overall, the 2019 Legislature passed $2.7 billion in infrastructure projects, including highway projects.

-One of the measures was the result of a bipartisan effort to set guidelines to determine how much money the state can afford borrow and spend on building construction and maintenance, based on state revenues and existing debt.
+One of the measures was the result of a bipartisan effort to set guidelines to determine how much money the state can afford to borrow and spend on building construction and maintenance, based on state revenues and existing debt.

 Those guidelines helped clear the way for legislation to sell about $80 million in bonds for infrastructure projects including $25 million for long-sought renovations to Romney Hall at Montana State University.
 It also funds a dental hygiene lab at Great Falls College and pays for backlogged maintenance at state buildings, including $2 million for the state Capitol complex.